Advertiser Disclosure

 Citi has:

-As you can tell, American Express is the undisputed winner in the ultra-premium card space.
+As you can tell, American Express is the undisputed winner in the ultrapremium card space.

-That said, all of these cards will deliver outsized value to the right person or business, whether it’s the incredible lounge access from the Amex Platinum card that’ll make you feel like a VIP or the simplicity of earning 2x miles on all purchases everywhere with the Capital One Venture X card.
+That said, all of these cards will deliver outsize value to the right person or business, whether it’s the incredible lounge access from the Amex Platinum card that’ll make you feel like a VIP or the simplicity of earning 2x miles on all purchases everywhere with the Capital One Venture X card.

-Hot Tip: For full details on these cards and others, check out our guide to the best luxury credit cards.
+Hot Tip: For details on these cards and others, check out our guide to the best luxury credit cards.

-Can I Have More Than 1 Ultra-premium Card?
+Can I Have More Than 1 Ultrapremium Card?

 Some people think that you can only have 1 credit card with a specific bank, but this is not true for most of the major credit card issuers.